 The district's Community Engagement Committee consists of Superintendent Dr. Brian Harris; Erica Loiacono, director of public relations (RSVP contact); Bill Farley, assistant superintendent for business operations; Joanne Panopoulos, assistant superintendent for student services; Stephanie Farrelly, principal at Jefferson and board members Andy Johnson and Jim Vroman.

 The District 200 Board of Education includes Rosemary Swanson, board president; Barbara Intihar, vice president; Joann Coghill; Jim Gambaiani; Andy Johnson; Ken Knicker; and Jim Vroman.

 Legat Architects is the architecture firm the district is using for the project.
-At a May board meeting Legat representative Patrick Brosnan presented designs for the new Jefferson.
+At a May board meeting Legat representative Patrick Brosnan presented for the new Jefferson.

 ECRA Group is the consulting firm the to conduct community surveys (so, they might call you) and assist with the community forums.